kns-venuex/checklist/checklists/coding-life-cycle-of-a-jira-issue.md

 - [ ] Push your branch to remote immediately
 Since we have Jira-GitHub integration, you have to push the branch to remote in order to trigger "In Progress" transition on Jira

-- [ ] Start time tracker
-You need to log your work time.
-You can use [Chronos](https://chronos.web-pal.com) or [Clockify](https://clockify.me).
-You can also manually log it on Jira interface

 - [ ] Write the code 👊
 You always commit changes with a meaningful scope.
 Commits should contain just one task at a time.
 Therefore, all commits must be revertable